 Project option: A project is an applied or creative work.
 Generally a project will include a product that contributes knowledge via applied research or creative accomplishment (such as video, a course of study, short stories or essays).
 Projects must include an explanatory essay that includes an explanation of the methods and theory involved.
 In addition, the document will describe, in summarized fashion, the project development process.
 The literature review developed for the project proposal may serve as the basis of the explanatory essay.
 Typical explanatory essay length: 20 to 30 pages, including references.

 Elective requirements for the MLS / Communication Studies Certificate

-The electives above must be chosen from designated courses offered by the department of communication (15 hours).
+The electives above must be chosen from designated courses offered by the Department of Communication (15 hours).
+Please see the College of Communication and the Arts graduate section of this catalog.